-- 2.3.1 Define the following main radiation quantities and units used in diagnostic radiology and nuclear medicine, and the parameters they measure:
+- 2.3.1.
+Define the following main radiation quantities and units used in diagnostic radiology and nuclear medicine, and the parameters they measure:

 - Exposure, Coulomb/kg

 - Air kerma, gray

 - Absorbed dose, gray

-- · Equivalent dose, Sievert and radiation weighting factors
+- Equivalent dose, Sievert and radiation weighting factors

 - Effective dose, Sievert and tissue weighting factors.

-- 2.3.2 Define basic dosimetry parameters:
+- 2.3.2.
+Define basic dosimetry parameters:

 - Skin dose

 - Organ dose

 - Effective dose

-- Genetically significant dose (GSD)

 - Natural background dose.

-- 2.3.3 Discuss the function of specific dose measurement methods used for radiological procedures and interpret the values.
+- 2.3.3.
+Discuss the function of specific dose measurement methods used for radiological procedures and interpret the values.

-- 2.3.4 Explain the implications of measured dose parameters, both in terms of overall risk and the risk to specific tissues and organs.
+- 2.3.4.
+Explain the implications of measured dose parameters, both in terms of overall risk and the risk to specific tissues and organs.

-- 2.3.5 Be aware of the relative radiation doses from different radiological procedures, and how they compare to natural background radiation doses.
+- 2.3.5.
+Be aware of the relative radiation doses from different radiological procedures, and how they compare to natural background radiation doses.

-- 2.3.6 Examine the mechanism of how radiation interacts with tissue to cause biological damage (ionisation, excitation, free radicals), and the parameters used to quantify this damage.

-- 2.3.7 Describe radiation carcinogenesis and other stochastic effects, including:

-- · Mechanisms, spectrum of DNA damage, DNA repair

-- Latency period

-- Effect of dose and dose rate

-- · Variation in organ radiation sensitivity and the effect of age

-- Risk of carcinogenesis including consideration of low doses

-- Hereditary effects

-- Chromosome damage (brief overview).

-- 2.3.8 Outline the reasons why risk associated with low dose stochastic effects underpin international dose limits and constraints.

-- 2.3.9 Describe the hereditary and genetic implications of radiation exposure.
-Assess the approximate risk from radiation exposure.

-- 2.3.10 Discuss the variation of radiation risk for cancer induction associated with the variation of sensitivities of different cancers to radiation, variations of sensitivity with age and their associated latency periods.

-- 2.3.11 Describe the deterministic effects of radiation and the factors which influence them:

-- Skin damage

-- Sterility

-- Cataract induction.

-- 2.3.12 Identify the procedures that may deliver large doses of radiation.

-- 2.3.13 Discuss the effects of radiation on the developing embryo or foetus at various stages of gestation.

-- 2.3.14 Be aware of procedures which may deliver large doses to the embryo or foetus, and the actions to be taken in considering dose to a pregnant patient, prospectively or retrospectively.

-- 2.3.15 Explain the importance and application of the dose descriptors:

-- Dose area products (DAPs)

-- CT dose index (CTDI)

-- Dose-length product (DLP)

-- Cumulative air kerma (CAK)

-- Mean glandular dose (MGD).
+- 2.3.6.
+Examine the mechanism of how radiation interacts with tissue to cause biological damage (ionisation, excitation, free radicals), and the parameters used to quantify this damage. - 2.3.7.
+Describe radiation carcinogenesis and other stochastic effects, including: - Mechanisms, spectrum of DNA damage, DNA repair - Latency period - Effect of dose and dose rate - Variation in organ radiation sensitivity and the effect of age - Risk of carcinogenesis including consideration of low doses - Hereditary effects - Chromosome damage (brief overview). - 2.3.8.
+Outline the reasons why risk associated with low dose stochastic effects underpin international dose limits and constraints. - 2.3.9.
+Describe the hereditary and genetic implications of radiation exposure. - 2.3.10.
+Assess the approximate risk from radiation exposure and convey this risk in a simple manner to patients and other staff. - 2.3.11.
+Discuss the variation of radiation risk for cancer induction associated with the variation of sensitivities of different cancers to radiation, variations of sensitivity with age and their associated latency periods. - 2.3.12.
+Describe the deterministic effects of radiation and the factors which influence them: - Skin damage - Sterility - Cataract induction. - 2.3.13.
+Identify the procedures that may deliver large doses of radiation. - 2.3.14.
+Discuss the effects of radiation on the developing embryo or fetus at various stages of gestation. - 2.3.15.
+Be aware of procedures which may deliver large doses to the embryo or fetus, and the actions to be taken in considering dose to a pregnant patient, prospectively or retrospectively. - 2.3.16.
+Explain the importance and application of the dose descriptors: - Dose area products (DAPs) - CT dose index (CTDI) - Dose-length product (DLP) - Cumulative air kerma (CAK) - Mean glandular dose (MGD).